-Families struggle with the damages created by alcohol or drug habits.
+Families struggle with the damages created by alcohol or drug habits and the collateral impact of addiction.

 Most families have had to work with a member or more with substance abuse issues.
-It is something that knows no boundary of age, gender or race.
+It is something that knows no boundaries regarding age, gender, or race.

 Addiction has been known to drive even good people to steal and lie to get money to support their habits.
 Parents of children are wracked by guilt and anger.
 The stories of families spending hundreds of thousands of dollars in an effort to help their children are growing in number—as are the number of families who exhaust their retirement savings paying for rehabilitation and related services.